atsushieno/aap-core/README.md

 There are some supplemental features that has not been in quality yet.

-**Linux desktop builds** : developing plugins on Android targets can be annoying, so we also provide the way to develop plugins on Linux desktop too.
-It may be extended to Mac and even Windows perhaps.
-However it is for development purpose; we don't aim to replace existing plugin frameworks like LV2 or VST3.

 **MIDI Device Service** : AAP has ability to turn an instrument plugin into a MidiDeviceService.